loopbackio/loopback-next/docs/site/Sequence.md

   ```

 During development and testing, it may be useful to see all error details in the
-HTTP responsed returned by the server.
+HTTP response returned by the server.
 This behavior can be enabled by enabling
 the `debug` flag in error-handler configuration as shown in the code example
 below.
 See strong-error-handler
 [docs](https://github.com/strongloop/strong-error-handler#options) for a list of